Ugo Amadi: Philadelphia Eagles

 On August 15, 2022, Amadi was traded to the Philadelphia Eagles for tight end J. J. Arcega-Whiteside.

 Tennessee Titans

 On August 24, 2022, less than 10 days after being traded to Philadelphia, Amadi was traded to the Tennessee Titans paired with Philadelphia's 2024 seventh round pick in exchange for Tennessee's 2024 sixth round pick.
 He was waived on October 31.

 Kansas City Chiefs

-On November 3, 2022, Amadi was signed to the Kansas City Chiefs practice squad.
-Amadi became a Super Bowl champion when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
+On November 3, 2022, Amadi was signed to the practice squad of the Kansas City Chiefs.
+With the Titans and Chiefs, he appeared in three games in the 2022 season.
+Amadi became a Super Bowl champion when the Chiefs defeated the Eagles in Super Bowl LVII.

 New Orleans Saints

 On March 7, 2023, Amadi signed with the New Orleans Saints.
+He played all 17 games primarily on special teams.

+On March 19, 2024, Amadi re-signed with the Saints.
+He was released on August 27, and re-signed to the practice squad.
+On October 26, Amadi was signed to the active roster.
+In 11 appearances (5 starts) for the Saints, he recorded 7 pass deflections, 2.0 sacks, and 65 combined tackles.

+On March 24, 2025, Amadi re-signed with the Saints on a one-year contract.

+Personal life

+Born in the United States, Amadi is of Nigerian descent.